NHS continuing healthcare

 Important things to know about all stages of the assessment process:

 - You should be fully involved and your views should be considered.

 - You can ask a relative or carer to help and support you.

-- If you’re approaching the end of life, you may have a Fast Track assessment instead, which is a quicker process.
+If your condition is deteriorating quickly and you may be approaching the end of life, you may have a Fast Track assessment instead, which is a quicker process.

 3. If you’re referred for a full assessment, evidence will be collected from all relevant health and social care professionals about your physical, mental health and social care needs.

-4. A team of health and social care professionals will look at this evidence and decide whether or not you’re eligible.
+4. A team of health and social care professionals will meet to look at this evidence and make their recommendations as to whether or not you’re eligible.
 You and/or your representative can attend and participate at this meeting.

 What happens if I’m eligible for NHS continuing healthcare?

 If you’re found to be eligible for NHS continuing healthcare:

 - The CCG will discuss with you what care and support you need - this could be at home or in a care home.